HandyGuySoftware/arcomp/README.md

 ## [fields] section

 The [fields] section indicates what fields to include in the text, HTML, and CSV reports.
 This section has no effect on the JSON or syslog outputs.
 To include a field on the report, set the entry for that field to 'True'.
 To leave a field out of the report, set the entry to 'False' or leave it blank.

+## [ignore_signers] section

+This section should contain a list of verified signers that can safely be ignored in the reporting results.
+The lines in this field are case sensitive and must match *exactly* the data as it appears in Autoruns.
+An example of this section is:

+`[ignore_signer]`
+`(Verified) Microsoft Windows`
+`(Verified) Microsoft Corporation`

+## [ignore_company] section

+This section should contain a list of company names that can safely be ignored in the reporting results.
+The lines in this field are case sensitive and must match *exactly* the data as it appears in Autoruns.
+An example of this section is:

+`[ignore_company]`
+`Adobe Systems, Incorporated`
+`Adobe Systems Incorporated`
+`Microsoft Corporation`

+Note: if an data line has *either* an ignored signer *or* an ignored company, the line will be ignored.

 # Syslog Parsing